Badgerati/Picassio/README.md

 Installing
 ==========
 To use Picassio properly, you will need to install the scripts.
-To do so, once you have downloaded/checked-out the files, navigate to the "src" folder and run the following command in a PowerShell prompt in administrator mode.
+To do so, once you have cloned the repo, navigate to the "src" folder and run the following command in a PowerShell prompt in administrator mode.

 ```shell
 .\Picassio.ps1 -install
 ```

 This will install all scripts for you, setting up the Path/environment variables.
 You will be able to use the "picassio" command straight away.
+Test is out by navigating to a different directory and typing `picassio -version`.

 Scripts are installed to "C:\Picassio".
+Here you will find the main modules and tools for picassio, you will also see an Extensions directory - covered at the bottom.
+Running `-install` on `.\Picassio.ps1` again will update the core modules/tools, and will leave the extensions in place.
+Running `-reinstall` will delete the extensions.

 Features
 ========
 The following are all supported by Picassio:

-* Install/upgrade/uninstall software via Chocolatey
+* Install/upgrade/uninstall software/packages via Chocolatey, NPM, Bower or NuGet
 * Clone/checkout repositories from Git/SVN
 * Build projects/solutions using MSBuild
 * Run specified commands using either Command Prompt or PowerShell